kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
 Once a bucket claim is bound the app pod can run, meaning the Secret (containing access credentials) and the ConfigMap (containing the bucket endpoint) are mounted and consumable by the pod.

 ### Bucket Deletion
-When an OBC is deleted the provisioner's`Delete()` method is always called regardless of the OB's _reclaimPolicy_.
+When an OBC is deleted the provisioner's `Delete()` or `Suspend` methods will be called depending on the OB's _reclaimPolicy_.
-This differs from the Kubernetes external lib implementation which only invokes `Delete()` when the _reclaimPolicy_ == "Delete".
-The reason to always call `Delete()`is so that provisioners can perform any bucket cleanup, even when the storage class dictates that the underlying bucket should be retained.
-For example, ACLs and related user cleanup could be done if desired by the provisioner.
-But it also places an extra burden on provisioners to support the _reclaimPolicy_ (resides in the OB).
+If the reclaim policy is "delete" then the provisioner's `Delete()` method is called and the bucket is expected to be physically removed.
+If the reclaim policy is "retain" then the provisioner's `Suspend()` method is called and the bucket is expected to not be physically removed.
+However, object store specific clean up such as deleting bucket credentials, detach, archive, etc. can be performed depending on the needs of the object store.

-The bucket library always attempts to delete all generated artifacts upon an OBC delete.
+When the OBC is deleted the library attempts to delete _all_ generated artifacts.
 The implementation of Kubernetes _informers_ recognizes that sometimes Delete events are missed.
 Controllers, therefore, need to be robust enough to infer deletes via other mechanisms, such as Status.
 For example, an OBC can be deleted from the cluster, but the delete event is missed and thus the controller doesn't know the delete occurred.